 To be frank I can’t say I fully agree with this statement.
 Yes, friendship that has withstood the test of time is something one should respect.
 But as we age our character and interests develop, they change with time.
 This all happens at different pace for people, so eventually we might grow apart in terms what we like and what we don’t — that where childhood friendship might not work.
 You just become too different, you eventually have no common interests and therefore no real grounds for friendship.
 While not always the case, it seems to be very likely.
 That’s why I feel childhood friends are not always the best.

 To help you meet the examiner’s expectations and to address any weaknesses you might have, know the speaking assessment criteria.
 Aiming high?
 Check this article on how to get Band 7+ in Speaking.

 There are four criteria in IELTS Speaking, each makes up 25% of your final Speaking Band.

 1. Fluency and coherence

 Your speech should be fluent and without long pauses.
 It should also be easy to follow — your sentences have to be logically connected so that the listeners don’t get confused — see Coherence and cohesion.
 Repetition and self-correction should be rare, ideally avoided altogether.

 2. Lexical resource

-Your should demonstrate your vocabulary, avoiding word repetition and using synonyms instead.
+Your should demonstrate your vocabulary, avoiding word repetition by using synonyms or paraphrasing.
 The words that you use should collocate well with each other.
 Your speech should be idiomatic.